alisdair/maximum/src/building-team-time-zone-inception-prototype-and-planning/index.md

 ## Using OAuth2 to authenticate web apps

 [Slack's API supports OAuth 2][slack-oauth], which is a fairly common standard, and is also used by GitHub, Google, Facebook, and many others.
 I expected this to be good news.
-Unfortunately, [OAuth2 is a massive specification], and even with good documentation it's difficult to understand.
+Unfortunately, [OAuth2 is a massive specification][oauth2], and even with good documentation it's difficult to understand.

 [slack-oauth]: https://api.slack.com/docs/oauth
 [oauth2]: http://tools.ietf.org/html/draft-ietf-oauth-v2-31